guildai/guild.ai/pages/features.md

     </p>
     <h4>Can't I just use floppy disks for backup?</h4>
     <p>
-      Yes!
-1.44 MB can hold a lot of data!
-But cloud storage is a bit more scalable and secure <i class="far fa-smile"></i>
+      1.44 MB is big but cloud storage even bigger!
     </p>
     <p>
       Backing experiments up to local storage is trivial with Guild